Ogoa/alx-higher_level_programming/0x00-python-hello_world/README.md

 `5-print_string.py`<br>
 Python script that prints 3 tomes a string stored in the variabel `str` followed by its first 9 characters.

+`6-concat.py`<br>
+Python script to print a string by using two concatenated strings.